 But at a small cost: overclocking = more CPU heat generation = higher temperature

 This isn’t always the case, though.
-If you invest in a good heatsink/CPU cooler set up, then your CPU should continuously stay cool.
+If you invest in a good heatsink/CPU cooler setup, then your CPU should continuously stay cool.

 But if you excessively overclock with a subpar cooling system, the CPU will overheat, throttle, and may cause a system failure.
+We mentioned MSI Afterburner earlier, which is also an overclocking software.
+Here’s our overclocking guide for the tool, which also shows how to stop overclocking.